 Why Study Mathematics at Aberystwyth University

 - Uncover a discipline that combines the identification and analysis of shapes and patterns with data collation and calculation

 - Mathematics has been taught at Aberystwyth since 1872, so that the department builds on over 140 years of teaching excellence, employing lecturers who are committed teachers and internationally-recognised researchers

 - This degree is accredited by the IMA (Institute for Mathematics and its Applications), the UK's learned and professional society for mathematics, recognising you as a Chartered Mathematician

-The Department offers a number of modules taught through the medium of Welsh.
-Further details may be obtained from the Department.
+- The Department offers several modules taught through the medium of Welsh, for further details please click here

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - Introduction to Abstract Algebra

 - Introduction to Numerical Analysis and its applications *

 - Complex Analysis